Safe Routes to School

 SRTS is a partnership among the South Coast municipalities, school districts, public health agencies, community and parent volunteers, and law enforcement agencies.
 It's efforts are a vital component of the Santa Barbara Pedestrian Master Plan and Bicycle Master Plan as the program will facilitate the implementation and funding for specific improvements that will help meet the plans' goals of increasing pedestrian and bicyclist safety.

-The City contracts SRTS services in partnership with COAST+SB Bike, but also plays an active role in supporting educational activities, helmet fittings and distributions, meetings with school representatives to discuss traffic concerns, and identify funding for traffic safety improvements.
+The City contracts SRTS services in partnership with MOVE Santa Barbara County, but also plays an active role in supporting educational activities, helmet fittings and distributions, meetings with school representatives to discuss traffic concerns, and identify funding for traffic safety improvements.

 Six E's of Safe Routes to School: